HippoCampusRobotics/fav_docs/tutorials/ros_names_and_namespaces.rst

       rospy.init_node("my_controller")
       pub = rospy.Publisher("~debug", DebugMessage)

    Private topics are similar to relative ones.
 The topic name start with :file:`~`.
 The namespace will get prepended if it has been specified.
-Additionally the name of the node will also be prepended in any case.
+Additionally, the name of the node will also be prepended in any case.
 So if the node with the name :file:`my_controller` has been started in the namespace :file:`my_robot`, the resolved topic name will be :file:`/my_robot/my_controller/debug`.
 Without a namespace it would be :file:`/my_controller/debug`.

 BlueROV
 *******

 You will only work with a single robot.
-Still it is nice to have things clean and start everything at least in the :file:`bluerov` namespace (as shown in the above example launchfile by launching your nodes inside the :code:`<group>`-tag with the ns attribute specified).
+Still, it is nice to have things clean and start everything at least in the :file:`bluerov` namespace (as shown in the above example launchfile by launching your nodes inside the :code:`<group>`-tag with the ns attribute specified).

 Generally, avoid global topic names to avoid topic name collision if you do not have a very specific reason to use them.
 Example: if you have a controller subscribing to a setpoint topic, it might be a good idea to use a private name :code:`"~setpoint"`.
 This way you avoid topic name conflicts in case you have another controller also subscribing to a setpoint topic.